Does Car Oil Evaporate?

 Yes, car oil evaporates.
 When exposed to heat or air, the oil molecules will escape from the liquid and enter the gas phase.
 The rate at which this happens depends on the temperature and humidity.

-As the weather gets warmer, many people start to notice that their car’s oil level seems to be dropping faster than usual.
+As the weather warms up, many people notice their car’s oil level seems to be dropping faster than usual.
 Some believe that this is because the oil is evaporating, but is this really the case?
+To get to the bottom of this, we need to understand a bit about how oil works.

 Motor oil is made up of a variety of different hydrocarbons, which are molecules that contain both hydrogen and carbon atoms.
-These molecules are liquids at room temperature, but they can easily change into gasses when exposed to heat.
+These molecules are liquids at room temperature, but they can easily change into gases when exposed to heat.
+So, does this mean that your car’s oil is evaporating when it gets warm out?

 Not necessarily.
 While it’s true that the hydrocarbon molecules in motor oil can vaporize when heated, they generally require quite high temperatures to do so – much higher than what you’d find under the hood of your car on a hot summer day.
+So why does it seem like your car’s oil level drops faster in the summer?

 There are actually a few possible explanations for this.
 First, as your engine runs hotter in the summer months, it may be burning off more oil due to increased friction and other factors.
 Second, if you drive more frequently or for longer distances in the summer, you may simply be using up more oil overall.